History at Pendle:

 Subject Leader: Emily Lancaster

-In EYFS, pupils are taught the knowledge and skills for ‘Past and Present’ using a thematic approach outlined in our EYFS Curriculum for Understanding the World (see EYFS Curriculum).
-The themes are linked to the Scheme of Work for Key Stage 1 to ensure progression as pupils move from EYFS to Key Stage 1.
+In EYFS, children learn the knowledge and skills for ‘Past and Present’ through a thematic approach set out in our EYFS Curriculum for Understanding the World (see EYFS Curriculum).
+These themes are closely linked to the Key Stage 1 Scheme of Work, ensuring clear progression as pupils move from EYFS into Key Stage 1.

-Topics are enhanced by visits and visitors such as Adrian Worrel who has done some fantastic workshops in school.
-We are lucky to have some wonderful primary sources within the local area to support teaching and learning, for example Clitheroe Castle.
+Our topics are enriched by visits and visitors, such as Adrian Worrell, who has delivered excellent workshops in school.
+We are also fortunate to have access to valuable local primary sources to support teaching and learning, including Clitheroe Castle.